Xenonesis/Brave-Brain/README.md

 ## 🎯 Overview

-**Brain Detox** is a powerful Android application designed to help users break free from digital addiction and regain control over their screen time.
+**Brave Brain** is a powerful Android application designed to help users break free from digital addiction and regain control over their screen time.
 In our hyper-connected world, it's easy to fall into the trap of endless scrolling and mindless app usage.
-Brain Detox provides intelligent app blocking, time tracking, and gamified challenges to promote healthier digital habits.
+Brave Brain provides intelligent app blocking, time tracking, and gamified challenges to promote healthier digital habits.

-### Why Brain Detox?
+### Why Brave Brain?

 - 🎯 **Smart Blocking**: Automatically blocks distracting apps when time limits are reached
 - 📊 **Real-time Monitoring**: Tracks app usage with precision and provides detailed insights